mialkin/docs/dotnet/identity managment/authorization.md

 # Authorization

+**Authorization** is the process of determining whether a user has access to a resource.

 Authorization is orthogonal and independent from authentication.
 However, authorization requires an authentication mechanism.

 ASP.NET Core authorization provides following authorization types: